eliashelleborn/fake-news/README.md

 NOTE
   >If you decide to rename the project folder you also have to switch out the "BASE_URL" in the ".env" file.
 Just switch out the "/fake-news" part with the new name.

+  >Same as above if you are using another port than :8888

   >The website will only work when served with Apache due to the use of .htaccess files